DaKoshin/transcribe-voice-to-text/README.md

    ```bash
    python main.py
    ```
-2. Enter the path to your audio file when prompted
+2. Enter the path to your media file when prompted
 3. Wait for the transcription to complete
 4. The transcribed text will be saved in a file with the appropriate extension (.txt, .json, or .srt)